 Every investigator should have a clear financial management plan to adequately support their research endeavors.
 The plan should include a defined department process and a responsibility log which outlines the team members accountable for the process.
 The CTRC offers many training opportunities, one-on-one consultations, tools, policies, and guidance documents to support researchers and their team in sound budget development.
-See this page for more information and templates, and also the Financial Management Worksheet.
+See this page for more information and templates.

 Feasibility Checklist: When approached with an invitation to participate in a clinical trial, the investigator usually receives a copy of the protocol or a protocol synopsis.
 It is very important to carefully review and evaluate the protocol and determine if appropriate patient population and resources are available for successfully completing the trial.
 The feasibility checklist gives you a list of questions that you should consider before agreeing to participate in a trial.
 Click here for a sample of the feasibility checklist.

 Regulatory Binder: The regulatory binder contains all the important study documents.
 Essential Documents are those documents which individually and collectively permit the evaluation of the conduct of the trail and the quality of the data produced.
 Filing these documents in a timely manner can greatly assist in the successful management of a trial.
 Click here for a list of documents that need to be maintained in a Regulatory Binder.